ledav-net/mp3-quick-search/README.md

 - Manage multiple playlists that you can use in a shoutcast webradio
 - ...

-I use this for myself so, it's not very well documented but should not be too complex to follow and adapt to your needs...
+I use this tool for myself so, it's not very well documented but should not be too complex to follow and adapt to your needs...

 The following is a working example using an apache's 2.4+ virtual host config and this repo as the basic "htdocs" structure: